Holy Face (Lucca): History

 In the traditional account, the year 782 marks the arrival of the Holy Face in the Basilica di San Frediano; its transferral to the cathedral, justified by a miraculous translation in the Latin legend, De inventione, revelatione ac translatione Sanctissimi Vultus (or Leggenda di Leobino) may be connected with the episcopacy of Anselmo da Baggio (1060–70), who presented it at the consecration of the new Romanesque cathedral, 6 October 1070.
 Insistent details of the hagiographic legend (see below) also suggest that the image had previously been at Luni in Liguria, the former see of a bishopric and the early commercial rival of Lucca.
 Luni was a Byzantine possession that had been sacked by Saracens, disputed between Byzantines and Lombards, and reduced to a village by the eighth century.

 The sculpture bears no stylistic relationship to Lombard sculpture of the tenth or eleventh century, however.
 The iconography of a completely robed crucified Christ wearing a colobium — an ankle-length tunic — is more familiar in the East than in the West, although a near life-size Crucifixion, carved in the round, is contrary to Byzantine norms.
-Life-size crucified Christs were more common in Germany from the late eleventh century, following the Gero Cross of Cologne Cathedral of about 970, which seems to have been the prototype.
+Life-size Crucifixes were more common in Germany from the late eleventh century, following the Gero Cross of Cologne Cathedral of about 970, which seems to have been the prototype.
 The long robe may be a Byzantine influence, although many Western examples also exist, in Ottonian illuminated manuscripts and other media.
 The belt of the Holy Face is unprecedented in a Crucifixion from either East or West.